alexeylark/hebrew-bot/README.md

 4. Your answers to the test questions
 All data is stored securely and will not be shared with third parties

-Based on the right and wrong answers the bot daily updates the relevance of the words, which it uses to test you.
+Based on the right and wrong answers the bot daily updates the relevance of the words that it uses to test you with.
 Words with recent wrong answers will be asked more, and words with right answers will be asked less.